rm-rf-etc/runway/README.md

 `npm install runway`

-version: 0.0.2-beta
+version: 0.0.21-beta

-## Usage
+### Intro...

 Runway is currently in beta.
-Please consider contributing if you like what has been done so far.
+Please consider contributing or staring this repo on npm if you like what has been done so far.

+Tryout `node examples/basic.js` and then browse to `localhost:8080/`.
 Try running `node test/test.js` to see routes working and with working route filters.
 Try running `node test/perf.js` to run the performance tests.
-Tryout `node examples/basic.js` and then browse to `localhost:8080/`.

 latest test stats:
 ```